On the mod-$\ell$ homology of the classifying space for commutativity: as a homotopy colimit

 \subsection{Homotopy colimits}

 Let $\catA$ be a category internal to the category of topological spaces, i.e., a \textit{topological category} in the language of \cite{Bor94}.
 We will denote the space of objects and space of morphisms by $\ob(\catA)$ and $\mor(\catA)$ respectively.
 The identity map $i:\ob(\catA)\rightarrow \mor(\catA)$, the source and the target maps $s,t:\mor(\catA)\rightarrow\ob(\catA)$, and the composition map are all continuous.
-Functors between two topological categories are called \textit{internal functors}.
+An \textit{internal functor} between two topological categories is a pair of continuous maps between the object and morphism spaces of the categories that respect the source, target, identity and composition maps.

 There is also the concept of a space carrying a $\cat{A}$-action, called a $\catA$--\textit{module}.
 A left $\catA$--module is a space $X$ together with a map $f_X:X\rightarrow \ob(\catA)$ and an action map $\mor(\catA)\times_{\ob(\catA) }X\rightarrow X$ that is unital and associative in the evident sense, \cite{HV92}.
 A \textit{morphism of left $\catA$--modules} is a continuous map $X\rightarrow X'$ respecting the action of $\catA$.